-SEA Topic Alternative 1 Mitigation/ Alternative 2 Mitigation/ Enhancement Enhancement Biodiversity, Flora and By increasing the Green If the contribution of small Policies Fauna contribution of small sites in infrastructure sites within the Highland promoting the Highland area we will be policies could HMA is kept at 15% there green decreasing the number of help reduce will be significantly infrastructure large scale allocations. habitat negative environmental may reduce the However there is likely to be fragmentation effects.
+CEA Table Alta and a NATIONAL AND A Alleren NA'l'a al'a al SEA Topic Alternative 1 Mitigation/ Alternative 2 Mitigation/ Enhancement Enhancement Biodiversity, - Flora and By increasing the Green If the contribution of small Policies Fauna contribution of small sites in infrastructure sites within the Highland promoting the Highland area we will be policies could HMA is kept at 15% there green decreasing the number of help reduce will be significantly infrastructure large scale allocations. habitat negative environmental may reduce the However there is likely to be fragmentation effects.
 The area is already impact on negative effects on and encourage highly constrained and so biodiversity biodiversity flora and fauna links between there may be a need to flora and fauna. as it will allow for smaller existing green allocate housing land in housing developments areas. areas where there could be within settlements which a significantly negative could increase habitat impact on biodiversity (e.g. fragmentation and result in designated sites).
-It is also loss of potential biodiversity likely to result loss of in settlements where the habitat which will have a D 1 levels are already low. negative impact on wildlife.
-Population Projection the number of Allowing for a 150/ By increasing the number of Allowing for a 15% contribution from small small sites more people will be able to live in their local sites will create an area which will have positive opportunity for limited impacts on the population small scale development as it will help sustain within settlement which communities.
-By allowing a could have a positive 20% contribution the impact in terms of number of large sites will be sustaining communities. reduced which will allow development to focus in the areas where there is greatest demand which will help sustain more, smaller communities within the Highland area.
-Human + +/-
+It is also loss of potential biodiversity likely to result loss of in settlements where the habitat which will have a levels are already low. negative impact on wildlife.
+Population + + By increasing the number of Allowing for a 15% small sites more people will contribution from small be able to live in their local sites will create an area which will have positive opportunity for limited impacts on the population small scale development as it will help sustain within settlement which communities.
+By allowing a could have a positive 20% contribution the impact in terms of number of large sites will be sustaining communities. reduced which will allow development to focus in the areas where there is greatest demand which will help sustain more, smaller communities within the 17 Highland area. . / Human + +/-